AaronRM2003/cmp-react/README.md

 ## Technologies Used
 - React.js
 - AWS Amplify for hosting
-- [Add any additional technologies/frameworks used]
+- Render for server hosting

 ## Getting Started
 To run this application locally, follow these steps: